Born in UK, 1981

 The Module 1 ABSPD course has really helped me progress my drawing and even find myself drawing in hot liquid wax.
 I also use my sewing machine to stitch over drawings, which I then scan back into CAD where I build up further layers!
 So much information absorbed from module 2...now looking forward to Module 3.

 I feel that this was exactly the course I needed to loosen up my style of work and to add interest and depth at the same time.

-I work in many mediums and I often like to cross boundaries so that I can push an idea to reach the full potential.
-For example, I might like to do an abstract painting - like spin art - then transfer it into CAD and alter various colours.
+I work in many mediums and I often like to cross boundaries so that I can push an idea to its the full potential.

 One of the first designs created on the Module 1 - ABSPD course.

 Copyright © 2016.
 Richard Baker Designs.
 All Rights Reserved